7 ways to look and feel younger today

 Stress is possibly the number one most ageing thing there is for both your state of mind and for your body.
 If you find that you are continually stressed, anxious, or angry, then consider calling in an expert.
 Therapy will help with any underlying issues – there’s no need to go through life nursing an untamed anger or stress problem.
 Otherwise, mindfulness apps, yoga classes and learning to breathe and laugh things off will work wonders.
 No, you don’t need to be stressed out or angry every day and almost every problem has a solution.
 Just breathe.
 Most things have a way of working out.

-You might not want to hear this directly after the December holidays, but refined sugar causes premature ageing due to a process called glycation.
+You might not want to hear this but refined sugar causes premature ageing due to a process called glycation.
 This is a type of chemical reaction which damages your collagen and elastin, which in turn makes your skin thinner and less plump and springy.
 Sugar is also inflammatory, and sends your blood sugar soaring and then crashing – which leaves you feeling tired, moody and lacking in that all-important energy.

 Being older is something which we should all feel proud of.
 Insecurity tends to be a major blight of teenagers and twenty-somethings but as we age, we tend to feel more self-assured.
 And rightly so – we should be proud of all we have learned and for getting as far as we have.
 You’re older but not old: wear your age with pride.

 We all have busy lives but try to prioritise looking after yourself.
 We all need ‘me time’ and book ends in our day where we do things which are just for ourselves so we feel like life isn’t just one long to-do list.
 Book days out so you have things to be excited about and to look forward to and take special care of yourself.
 You only get one life, try not to yours or your good health for granted, and love yourself.

 What helps you feel happy and fulfilled?
 Let us know in the comments…